Jessie7887/NumMaster/README.md

 # NumMaster
-mastermind but with numbers :)
+another mastermind game but with numbers :)
+I will keep adding more features